Diffusion-Based Speech Enhancement with Joint Generative and Predictive Decoders: Experimental Evaluations

 \subsection{Comparasion with other methods}

 Comparison with other methods, including ``StoRM'' and ``UNIVERSE'', are listed in Table~\ref{all_results}.
 Compared with the proposed method, ``UNIVERSE'' significantly degraded SI-SDR.
 This suggests that incorporating predictive information by the form of ``UNIVERSE'' is not beneficial to improving segment-level performance.
 Compared with ``StoRM'', the proposed method had better PESQ performance.
 This suggests that the proposed method can achieve better frequency-domain enhancement performance, since PESQ depends on the frequency-domain performance.
-Moreover, the number of parameters of our proposed method is much smaller than ``StoRM'', as shown in Table~\ref{paramteres}.
+Table~\ref{rft} presents the real-time factor (RTF) values for "SGMSE+" and "GP-Unified".
+In comparison to "SGMSE+", "GP-Unified" achieves a substantial reduction in diffusion steps, resulting in improved RTF performance.
+Specifically, for PESQ, 15 diffusion steps are sufficient for convergence, saving 50\% of steps (RTF 1.35).
+For SI-SDR, 10 diffusion steps are adequate to achieve a comparable score of SGMSE+ and StoRM., resulting in a 66\% reduction in steps (RTF 0.91).
+Compared with ``StoRM'', the RTF is still improved.